pietralbi/urw-extended-recipes/README.md

 * The original developers Sami Maaranen and Erkka Lehmus for creating URW and its modding system.

+* Caethan, for his self-sufficiency mod, without which this mod would have not been made.
+  This mod is a direct evolution of his sufficiency mod, and includes many of his additions, even if modified and re-adjusted.
+		* https://www.unrealworld.fi/forums/index.php?topic=147.0

 * The mod authors whose original work inspired this mod's development:
-	* Caethan for his self-sufficiency mod
-		* https://www.unrealworld.fi/forums/index.php?topic=147.0
 	* Brygun for his BAC & the community mod
 		* https://www.unrealworld.fi/forums/index.php?topic=4712.0
     * Stonelobber for his Primitive World mod
 		*	https://www.unrealworld.fi/forums/index.php?topic=1808.0

-* And many others mod authors who inspired the above mods:
+* And many others mod authors who inspired the above mods, whose work I have known only indirectly.
+The link to their mods has died with the old forum, but I will include them anyway:
 	* Rain for his Ironworking and Cloth mods which were used as the original base for the weaving and smithing sections
 		* Ironworking - http://z3.invisionfree.com/UrW_forum/index.php?showtopic=2147
 		* Cloth - http://z3.invisionfree.com/UrW_forum/index.php?showtopic=1839&st=0